Sahir Lodhi

-Sahir Lodhi is a Pakistani actor, Tv host and a Radio jockey.
+Sahir Lodhi is a Pakistani actor, television host, and radio jockey.
 He made his first TV appearance in Chai Time on Indus TV, which became a hit morning show.
-Some of his most popular shows are Shair Online, Kuch Tum Kahao Kuch Hum Kahain, Ranjhey Sassi Punoon Heer, Dhorajee, The Sahir Lodhi Show and Morning Masala.
-He has acted in drama serials and single plays as well, including Bechrain Gay Abb Kaisay, Bikharnay Say Pehlay, Tum Miyray Ho, Khado Khal, Saheli and Adhoray Khaab.
+Some of his most popular shows include Shair Online, Kuch Tum Kahao Kuch Hum Kahain, Ranjhey Sassi Punoon Heer, Dhorajee, The Sahir Lodhi Show, and Morning Masala.
+He has also acted in drama serials and single plays, such as Bechrain Gay Abb Kaisay, Bikharnay Say Pehlay, Tum Miyray Ho, Khado Khal, Saheli, and Adhoray Khaab.
 Lodhi is passionate about radio, especially his program The Sahir Show on Mast FM 103.
 He made his film debut with Raasta.

 Personal life

-Sahir Lodhi was born in Karachi to Ali Kazim Lodhi and Roshan Gohar Lodhi.He has with two brothers (Amir Lodhi and Tahir Lodhi), and one sister Shaista Lodhi.
+Sahir Lodhi was born in Karachi to Ali Kazim Lodhi and Roshan Gohar Lodhi.
+He has two brothers (Amir Lodhi and Tahir Lodhi), and one sister Shaista Lodhi.

 Controversy

 In 2017, Lodhi attracted widespread criticism when he publicly insulted a guest speaker on his show, who he thought was criticizing Quaid-e-Azam.
 The host went on a long monologue that has since been questioned as being rehearsed to shut the guest speaker down.